 Your blog posts and website pages will be deleted.
 You may consider exporting your page content from HubSpot before your downgrade to ensure none of your content is lost.

-New landing pages created in your free account will be hosted on a HubSpot branded domain: YourCompanyName.hubspotpagebuilder.com.
+Free accounts come with a HubSpot branded domain, which will appear as yourcompanyname.hubspotpagebuilder.com.
 This free domain is based on the company name associated with your account, and can't be customized.
-There's also a limit of 20 landing pages per free account.
+You can publish any unpublished landing pages to the HubSpot branded domain.
+You can also create new pages on the domain, with a limit of 20 total landing pages per free account.

 Content on secondary domains

 If you're downgrading from Marketing Hub Professional to Starter and don't have a CMS Hub subscription, your secondary domains will be converted to redirect domains.
 If you have content hosted on your secondary domains, consider moving the content to a primary domain.

 To update the domains for your website and landing pages:

 - Navigate to your website or landing pages.

 - In the upper left, click the Domains dropdown menu to select the secondary domain you want to move content off of.

 - Update the domain of each page to a primary domain.

 Please note: for multi-language content, only the page in the primary language will appear when searching by domain in the dropdown menu.
 If you believe you have language variations of a primary page hosted on a secondary domain, you'll need to manually check the primary page.

 To update the domains for your blog content: